-Table 7 - Project Information
+Table 4 - Project Information

-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs.

-The primary obstacles to meeting the underserved needs of low-and moderate-income people include lack of funding from federal, state, and other local sources, the high cost of housing, and the lack of availability of home improvement financing in the private lending industry.
-To address these obstacles, the City is investing CDBG and HOME funds through the 2022-2023 Annual Action Plan in projects that provide deferred loans to low-and moderate-income homeowners for home improvements, projects that provide public and neighborhood services to low-and moderate-income people, and projects that prevent homelessness.
+The primary obstacles to meeting the underserved needs of low-and moderate-income people include lack of funding from federal, state, and other local sources, the high cost of housing that is not affordable to low-and moderate-income people, and the lack of availability of home improvement financing in the private lending industry.
+To address these obstacles, the City is investing CDBG and HOME funds through the 2021-2022 Action Plan in projects that provide deferred loans to low-and moderate-income homeowners for home improvements, projects that provide public and neighborhood services to low-and moderate-income people and those with special needs, and projects that prevent homelessness.